MS-DOS and Windows command line lock and unlock commands

 Lock the C: drive

-When typing the above command, you will receive the below prompt.
+When typing the command above, you will receive the following prompt.

 WARNING: The LOCK command enables direct access by programs that can CORRUPT file names and DESTROY disk data, resulting in the loss of files on your disk.